I dunno. Pretty bad anxiety lately.

 This has led me to make other decisions for my health and well being with the motivation of loving myself.

 It's an act of love given to me by me and that's powerful.

 It could be going for a walk, doing yoga, spending time with a close friend, having a night to yourself, buying that new outfit, because admit it…you look good!
 It could be going to therapy, processing with other sober friends or reaching out when you need support.

 Practice and nurture self-love, in whatever way that manifests itself.
 You deserve it.

 It's been very hard to stay on top of blogging.
 Here are some thoughts / emotions about relapse that I want to remember down the road.
 Just pulling my captions from Instagram.
-My friend (the one that got me into AA) relapsed and I've been heartbroken / searching for answers.
+My friend (the one that got me into a 12 step program) relapsed and I've been heartbroken / searching for answers.
 I know their actions are out of my control but my nurturing spirit wants to help them so much.
 I feel like I'm looking toward a higher power in a way that I never have before.
 I'm praying that the universe has their back on this one.
 And mine.
 My heart is so broken.
 I'm happy to be sober though.

 1. Tryng to get a good selfie in the sunlight 😑☀️ On a more serious note, what do you guys do when a friend (IRL or from the Instagram community) relapses?
 I hadn't heard from one of my friends in a few weeks and I kept texting them to no avail.
 I finally got ahold of them via FB messenger and they said they didn't respond to my text bc they relapsed.
 It's such a scary and fine line – wanting to support and offer unconditional love but still hoping they can find their way back to sobriety.
 Not that they aren't deserving of love if they drink but bc they struggle with addiction and you want them to live their best life, without suffering.
 I'm feeling some feels and just throwing some thoughts out.
 Xoxo ❤️